two-torial/two-torial/docs/errorcodes.md

 	Nonetheless, dozens, if not hundreds are currently missing.
 This list is a massive work in progress and will be updated with time.

 	Furthermore, not every solution listed can be the definitive solution to your error, sometimes various odd software and hardware nuances occur to create yet unseen issues.
-	I encourage you to be vocal about your solutions so that they can be added to the guide by [contacting me.](/about/#contact)

 ## Universal Error Codes